malyabee/IaC/ansible_lab/README.md

     The ansible controler server configured with ansible software and ready to develop play books The ansible controller server also has a passphraseless SSH key for access to the other nodes in the virtual cluster.

-2. two normal nodes (node01 , node02 and node03 )
+2. Three normal nodes (node01 , node02 and node03 )
      These three servers can be used as a target nodes for ansible playbooks.